Marc Santo: Production work

-Emperor Go!

-In 2012, Santo founded the production company, Emperor Go!.
+In 2012, Santo founded the production company, Emperor Go!
 He produced artwork for Kool Keith's FeatureMagnetic and the feature-length documentary, Built on Narrow Land about Bauhaus architecture on Cape Cod, which featured an original score by Josephine Wiggs of The Breeders.

-Emperor Go! later teamed up with experimental technology company Super A-OK to produce 3D fashion shoots using Super A-OK's custom version of array camera technology.
+Emperor Go! later worked with experimental technology company Super A-OK to produce 3D fashion shoots using Super A-OK's custom version of array camera technology.
 Using this technique, he produced shoots for fashion brand Opening Ceremony and celebrity musician portraits for the 2016 I Heart Radio Awards and The David Bowie Tribute concert.

-Emperor Go! and Super A-OK continued working together to create BEST TIME – a 3D portrait series on musicians that include The Flaming Lips, Perry Farrell, Kyp Malone, The Pixies, Jakob Dylan, Sean Lennon, 21 Savage and others.
+Emperor Go! and Super A-OK continued working together to create BEST TIME – a 3D portrait series on musicians that include The Flaming Lips, Perry Farrell, Kyp Malone, The Pixies, Jakob Dylan, Sean Lennon, and 21 Savage.

-Uncle No Rules

-In 2018, Santo teamed up with artist Richie Brown and Chris Parker to create and co-direct The Uncle No Rules Show, a mock public access children's show starring Marky Ramone, Prince Rama, Kool Keith, Sarah Sherman, and a number of NYC Club Kids.
+In 2018, Santo worked with artist Richie Brown and Chris Parker to create and co-direct The Uncle No Rules Show, a mock public access children's show starring Marky Ramone, Prince Rama, Kool Keith, Sarah Sherman, and a number of NYC Club Kids.

 Film Threat described the show as, "…hilarious insanity… and one of the most original pieces of absurdist comedy..."
 It was nominated for a Webby Award in 2019.

-Liquid Sky Book
+Liquid Sky book

-Published by Emperor Go! in 2024, Liquid Sky traces the legendary New York City streetwear brand, record label, art gallery and rave emporium's history from a make-up line that helped introduce Vivienne Westwood to Brazil to their SoHo NYC shop that became the headquarters for plugged-in downtown New Yorkers involved with New York's underground rave scene during the early 90s.

-The store, which had a record shop in the basement, featured benches by Toby Mott, shopping carts by Tom Sachs, space-age corridors, inflatable dressing rooms, and a waterfall in the window.
-It became a popular daytime hangout for a generation of kids, as well as international DJs and artists like Deee-Lite, the Beastie Boys, Björk, and De La Soul.

-Liquid Sky's iconic Astrogirl logo became a symbol for creativity, freedom and rebellion, while their experimental approach to retail helped kick off the early streetwear movement on Lafayette Street when brands like Supreme, X-Large and X-Girl opened on the same block shortly after.
+Published by Emperor Go! in 2024, Liquid Sky traces the New York City streetwear brand, record label, art gallery and rave emporium's history.
+The store, which had a record shop in the basement, had benches by Toby Mott, shopping carts by Tom Sachs, and unique interiors.
+It became a popular daytime hangout spot, including for Deee-Lite, the Beastie Boys, Björk, and De La Soul.
+Liquid Sky was an early presence in the streetwear movement on Lafayette Street, whre brands like Supreme, X-Large and X-Girl opened on the same block shortly after.

-The comprehensive biography, designed by Rey Zorro, feature's artwork, ephemera, flyers and photographs of the early New York City rave scene, as well as interviews (conducted by Marc Santo) with the store's founder's (Soul Slinger and Rey Zorro), early NYC rave DJs (DB Burkeman and Moby), shop employees Chloe Sevigny and others who were plucked from the shop to appear in the Harmony Korine and Larry Clark film, Kids.
+The comprehensive biography, designed by Rey Zorro, has artwork, ephemera, flyers and photographs of the early New York City rave scene, as well as interviews (conducted by Marc Santo) with the store's founders (Soul Slinger and Rey Zorro), early NYC rave DJs (DB Burkeman and Moby), shop employees, Chloë Sevigny, and others from the shop who appeared in the Harmony Korine and Larry Clark film, Kids.